-In 2020, ISM will be celebrating 25 years of leading adventurous expeditions into Kyrgyzstan.
+In 2020, ISM celebrated 25 years of leading adventurous expeditions into Kyrgyzstan.
 ISM is proud to have been part of the climbing and mountaineering history during this time.
 Our trips have always been a mixture of exploration, virgin summits, and all very much centred around the cultural and traditional Kyrgyz way of life.
-2020 will be no exception as we visit an unexplored limestone canyon, attend a tradition Kyrgyz festival put on to celebrate our 25 years visiting Kyrgyzstan, and we head into an unexplored part of the beautiful Fergana Range of mountains in the Tien Shan.
+2021 will be no exception as we visit an unexplored limestone canyon and head into an unexplored part of the beautiful Fergana Range of mountains in the Tien Shan.

 In 2018, ISM explored the western end of the At-Bashi Range (Trip Report) and climbed eleven four thousand metre peaks and also a number of rock climbing first ascents (FA's) in a beautiful limestone valley called Tash Rabat.
 On the way back from Basecamp, we drove around Chatyr Kol Lake and the western end of the At-Bashi Range and further west could see some fantastic looking glaciated peaks on the Kyrgyz/Chinese border.
 On further research, a number of expeditions have visited the very south-eastern end of the Fergana Range and also further south the Fergana Tua Range.
 Further south again, ISM visited the Torugarttoo close to the Tourogat Pass which links Kyrgyzstan to China, famous for the Silk Road and colourful stopping off city of Kashgar.